Working with the Container

 Some of the scripts described in Helper Scripts help with this process, others do not.
 The description of each will make note of this.

 Inside the container all processes are run as the xylok user.
-To ensure file permissions are correct, the Xylok Manager will by default attempt to sudo to this user before running commands inside the container.
-If you receive a permission error in this process, either become root and re-run the command or allow your user to switch to the xylok user (to quickly test, sudo -u xylok -s
+To ensure file permissions are correct, the Xylok Manager will attempt to execute commands as this user before running commands inside the container.
+If you receive a permission error in this process, either become root and re-run the command or switch to the xylok

 - Run